ekromhout/midPointComplexDemoKubernetes.old/midpoint/README.md

 There are two containers there:

 - `midpoint-server`: provides the midPoint application
-- `midpoint-data`: provides the default midPoint repository

-The repository can be implemented in any other way: by another container (perhaps hosting a different database) or by providing it externally: on premises or in cloud.
+- `midpoint-data`: provides the default midPoint repository; note that the repository can be implemented in any other way - by another container (perhaps hosting a different database) or by providing it externally: on premises or in cloud.

-All files needed to build and compose these containers are in this directory.

 # Building and starting
 ## Downloading midPoint